missionalpha2502/MLH-LHD_Learn/README.md

 # Zoom-bot.
-this is a program for a zoom-bot
+this is a program for a zoom-bot.